This article is provided by Adam.

 It might have been fifty years ago,

-but the looks and colors of the
+but the looks and colors of the nineteen sixties are

 as influential as ever.
 Not since the Baroque period had there been such an